Real-Time Joint Simulation of LiDAR Perception and Motion Planning for Automated Driving: Empirical Results

 \subsection{Implementation Setup}

 We first initialized the CARLA simulator and the CARLA ROS Bridge, which handles the connection between our system and CARLA\cite{dosovitskiy_carla_2017,ros}.
 We choose Town10 and Town01 as the simulation maps in CARLA with 50 vehicles but no pedestrians.
 We set a fixed 50 ms as our simulation time-step, ticked by the ROS bridge.
 For the vehicle speed limit, we set it to 8.33 m/s for Town10, and adaptive max speed based on the speed limit posted on the signs as in Town01.
 For the $v_{init}$, the initial launch speed, we set it to 6 m/s.
 The global waypoints were generated by CARLA default waypoint publisher with 2 m resolution.
 For the trajectory optimization, we re-sampled the trajectory with 0.5 m as the fixed travel distance step $t_s$.
 For the speed planning, we set the ego vehicle parameter to $\mu = 0.35$, $a_{max}$ = 2.5 m/$\text{s}^2$.
 We use the CARLA default PID controller which is already tuned with the ego vehicle as a Tesla Model 3.
-The proposed method is implemented in Python, where the lidar perception module implements Open3d library without GPU acceleration.
 Each module ran in a ROS1 node and communicated with each other with ROS service protocol.
 All the experiments were conducted on a desktop computer with an AMD 5950X CPU (4.5GHz).